dxw/tech-team-rfcs/tools-and-technology/rfc-021-use-auth0-as-the-default-auth-provider.md

 ## Summary

-Use Auth0 as an authentication and authorisation service for Rails projects where clients do not have a preferred choice.
+Use Auth0 as an authentication and authorisation service for Delivery+ (non-GovPress) projects where clients do not have a preferred choice.

 ## Problem